Kagayakashi/bpmsys_xml_api_lib_v1/README.md

 Execute->send_request($data);

-Пример $data в папке examples
+Examples of $data in the examples directory

-Copyright Simourg 2019-*.
-All rights reserved.

-Author: Vyacheslav Odinokov